LightningV1p3r/console-engine/README.md

 !!!DISCLAIMER!!!
 ---

-> ⚠️ **This tool is experimental** ⚠️ : This project currently is in early alpha!
-The tool is extremly unstable and has a lot of unfixed bugs. **USAGE AT YOUR OWN RISK**!
+> ⚠️ **This tool is experimental** ⚠️ : This project was a personal experiment, to learn how a parser works, by building one myself. **Usage is not recommended**

-Console Engine
----

-This is a simple to integrate Shell (_Metasploit like_)

 Installation
 ---